marjanbalazs/app/README.md

 ## Troubleshooting

-Be mindful that if you ran the minikube docker-env command you will won't be able to use docker compose in the same terminal.
+Be mindful that if you ran the minikube docker-env command you won't be able to use docker compose in the same terminal.